 - Re-print any print jobs.

-If you are using Windows 7, I would suggest you check out the Printer Management Interface which is really cool.
+If you are using Windows, I would suggest you check out the Printer Management Interface, which is cool.

-Lastly, don’t do all those stuff, seriously download it from here
+Lastly, don’t do all those stuff, download it from here